SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Scientists Have 20-Minute Conversation With a Humpback Whale Named Twain.md

 ## Metadata
 - Author: [[ByEric Ralls]]
+- Date: 2023-12-19
 - Full Title: Scientists Have 20-Minute "Conversation" With a Humpback Whale Named Twain
 - Category: #articles
+- Summary: Scientists from Whale-SETI, a research team studying humpback whale communication systems, successfully engaged in a "conversation" with a humpback whale named Twain.
+Using a recorded humpback "contact" call played into the sea through an underwater speaker, the scientists were amazed as Twain approached and circled their boat, responding in a conversational manner.
+This breakthrough in non-human intelligence highlights the intelligence and complex social systems of humpback whales.
+The behavior observed in humpback whales supports the assumption that extraterrestrials would be interested in making contact with humans.
+The Whale-SETI team is utilizing their findings to develop filters that can be applied to potential extraterrestrial signals received.
 - URL: https://www.earth.com/news/scientists-have-20-minute-conversation-with-a-humpback-whale-named-twain/

 ## Highlights